Volleyball: 4–2

 The 4–2 formation has four hitters and two setters.
 The setters usually set from the middle front or right front position.
 The team will, therefore, have two front-row attackers at all times.
 In the international 4–2, the setters set from the right front position.
 The international 4–2 translates more easily into other forms of offence.
 The setters line up opposite each other in the rotation.
 The typical lineup has two outside hitters.
 By aligning like positions opposite themselves in the rotation, there will always be one of each position in the front and back rows.
 After service, the players in the front row move into their assigned positions, so that the setter is always in the middle front.
 Alternatively, the setter moves into the right front and has both a middle and an outside attacker; the disadvantage here lies in the lack of an offside hitter, allowing one of the other team's blockers to "cheat in" on a middle block.

-The clear disadvantage to this offensive formation is that there are only two attackers, leaving a team with fewer offensive weapons.
+The clear disadvantage with this offensive formation is that there are only two attackers, leaving a team with fewer offensive weapons.

 Another aspect is to see the setter as an attacking force, albeit a weakened force, because when the setter is in the frontcourt they are able to 'tip' or 'dump', so when the ball is close to the net on the second touch, the setter may opt to hit the ball over with one hand.
 This means that the blocker who would otherwise not have to block the setter is engaged and may allow one of the hitters to have an easier attack.